 The goal is to create a multi-species belt of vegetation across the African continent, spanning over 7,000 kilometres (4350 miles) east to west and 15 kilometres (9 miles) in width.
-Other species identified as being suitable for the project include Desert date (Balanites aegyptiacus) and Jujube (Ziziphus jujuba) and Gao tree (Faidherbia albida).
+Other species identified as being suitable for the project include Desert date (Balanites aegyptiacus), Jujube (Ziziphus jujuba) and Gao tree (Faidherbia albida).

 Grows naturally and yields the greatest amount of gum in dry to sub-humid subtropical and tropical lowland climates, generally in areas with annual lows of 16 to 24°C, annual highs of 29 to 35°C, annual rainfall of 200 to 700 mm and a dry season of 7 to 11 months.

 New plants are usually grown from seed, which benefit from pretreatment to improve germination by immersing them for a few seconds in boiling water that is then allowed to cool.
 It performs best on free-draining sand, gravel and other coarse soils of a moderately acid to alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full sun exposure.
 It has a low tolerance for poorly drained or waterlogged soils.

 Seed that fall to the ground will sprout when conditions are favourable.
 If left unmanaged, the seedlings can grow to form dense, impenetrable thickets.
 It is recorded as a weed in at least one reference publication.
 Still, there does not appear to be any record of it anywhere as a serious weed, despite its introduction to Australia, the Caribbean and other areas outside its native range.